samisa96/Numerical-Analysis-Project/readme.md

-# Numerical-Analysis-Project
+# User-Guide : Numerical-Analysis-Project

-This project will allow you to perform calculations for different functions so that you can find their different roots.
-The project uses several methods of calculation:
+This project will allow the user to approximate roots of functions using several methods and to approximate results of matrix.
+All roots approxmiates methods will be backup with graphs.
+#### Roots approximation methods:
 1. The Bisection method.
 2. Newton raphson method
 3. Secant method.

+#### Matrix approximation methods:
+1. Gauss Siedle
+2. SOR - Successive Over Relaxation

 ## Getting Started
 #### Prerequisites